 Mental Health in Albuquerque

 Therapeutic Living Services (TLS) is a non-profit organization that provides comprehensive services for individuals in need of mental health care.
 TLS focuses specifically on housing needs, providing structured group homes throughout the city, in addition to in-home services for people living independently.
-Additionally, TLS offers psychosocial rehabilitation classes that help people appropriately deal with anger, acquire improved social skills and enhance the ability of clients to manage day-to-day tasks.
+Additionally, TLS offers psychosocial rehabilitation classes that helps individuals appropriately deal with anger, acquire improved social skills, and enhance the ability of clients to manage day-to-day tasks.
 Outreach and educational programs, as well as crisis intervention services are also provided.
 Contact 505-268-5295 for further information.3

 The University of New Mexico Individual, Family & Community Education Department offers a Master of Arts in Counseling program that prepares graduates to be licensed counselors in the state of New Mexico.
 Students combine classroom coursework with experiences in the field to develop an effective toolkit for counseling various populations.
 Students acquire theoretical skills, understanding of diversity and multiculturalism, knowledge of ethical practice and skills needed to work with individuals, groups, couples, and families.
 Additional information about the program can be obtained by calling 505-277-1353.4